jhaard/SimpleMobileKMPTemplateMVVM/README.md

     For iOS module:
-1. Choose project level and on iosApp[SimpleMobileKMPTemplateMVVM] right click and choose refactor -> What would you like to do? -> Renamne module.
+1. Choose project level and on iosApp[SimpleMobileKMPTemplateMVVM] right click and choose refactor -> What would you like to do? -> Choose Rename module.
 2. Go to Configuration folder In iosApp module and open Config.xcconfig file.
 Replace:

 ```